-The fight for paternity leave and family leave is growing steadily.
-On Monday, October 21, Salvador Guillermo and Robert Skaggs, two fathers from California who have firsthand experience with the struggles of not having paid family leave , traveled 3,000 miles from California to Washington, D.C. to present members of congress and lawmakers with 36,000 signatures by fathers — and their allies — who want the U.S. to have a federally paid leave program for parents.
+The fight for paternity leave and paid parental leave is growing steadily.
+On Monday, October 21, Salvador Guillermo and Robert Skaggs, two fathers from California who have firsthand experience with the struggles of not having paid family leave , traveled 3,000 miles from California to Washington, D.C., to present members of congress and lawmakers with 36,000 signatures by fathers — and their allies — who want the U.S. to have a federally paid leave program for parents.

 The move, which coincided with National Dad’s Day of Action, was a long time in the making.
 Skaggs has four children — two of whom had chronic illnesses.
 He was not allowed to take leave from work to care for them, Guillermo, on the other hand, was denied leave from the company he worked at as a phlebotomist for seven years when his first son was born, and then spent time working in the gig economy.
 For both Skaggs and Guillermo, the battle is personal.

 Here, Guillermo, who now works with Paid Leave For The United States (PL+US), explains why he was inspired to get into the fight for paid family leave, and where he wants the effort to go from here.

 My fight is to show that every father is important and every situation where someone wants to take paid leave is important.
 It doesn’t matter whether you’re having a kid or you have a sick person at home who you need to take care of — it all falls under the same category.
 If the United States talks about how we are family-oriented, and we want to be strong as a country, then this is one thing that would make us strong.
 Strong families make strong citizens.